 - Traffic: directing the right potential readers to your book page via paid ads, your mailing list, social media, Amazon’s algorithms and so forth.
 Commonly referred to in the indie world as “generating visibility.”
 Often thought of as advertising, although there are ways to generate free/passive traffic, too.
 This would be handled by an organization’s marketing team.
 Covered in Part 4.

 - Conversion: convincing readers to buy your book via a stellar blurb and cover, competitive price, hook-filled first few pages and so forth.
 Later, you convert them into fans by pointing them to the next book in the series or offering them something of value to sign-up for your mailing list.
 This would be handled by an organization’s sales team.
-Covered in Part 5 (covers/blurbs) and Part 6 (email lists), and Part 7 (email engagement).
+Covered in Part 5 (covers/blurbs) , Part 6 (email lists), and Part 7 (email engagement).

 - Profit: did you make money?
-You must be tracking your numbers, so you know if your traffic and conversion efforts have been effective.
-After looking at the numbers, you have two options:
+Track your numbers, so you know if your traffic and conversion efforts have been effective.
+After analyzing the numbers, you have two options: